LMKoesters/LazyModeler/README.md

 et al. 2019) for data handling, and `MuMIn` (Bartoń 2024) for calculation of AICc scores.
 For generation of plots visualizing regression, effect size, and estimates, the script further leverages `tidyverse` and color palettes included in the `colorspace` (Zeileis et al. 2020) and `viridis` (Garnier et al. 2024) R packages.

 # How to install
-You have two options to install LazyModeler.
+You have two options to install `LazyModeler`.
 You can either install through GitHub using the `devtools` library.
 ``` r
 library("devtools")
 install_github("LMKoesters/LazyModeler")